-Last Updated on January 21, 2022 by Maggie Sutton
+Last Updated on October 11, 2022 by Luke Feldbrugge

 Most people searching for a home will likely need some form of financial assistance to make the home purchase.
 Mortgage loans are a type of loan given by a bank or lender designed to be applied towards home purchases.
 There are all kinds of mortgage types, designed with different financial needs in mind.
 We’ll walk through the types of mortgages, what they mean for the borrower (you), and some tips for getting approved.